adam-drewery/EliteAssist/README.md

 ## Features

-- Overview screen with ship details, location and route data, personal details, outstanding transactions and missions:
+- Overview screen with ship details, location and route data, personal details, outstanding transactions and missions.
+- This screen is customizable- panels can be rearranged, removed or added, and the layout is automatically persisted in a settings file.

 ![Main application screen](docs/main_screen.png)